 Although the ideal use of TUNA has been thought to be in patients with large lateral lobes, Naslund and Stitcher reported that TUNA can be used effectively in patients with large median lobes.
 The key to this form of treatment is to ensure that the needles are in the median lobe and do not protrude into the bladder.

 Indications for the Performance of TUNA

-Minimally invasive therapy is generally the next step after failed medical management.
+Minimally invasive therapy is an option after failed medical management for benign hyperplasia of the prostate.
 This therapy is also the primary treatment for patients who are not interested in medical therapy and are unwilling to undergo TURP.

 Generally, the ideal patient for TUNA is thought to be a man with obstructive symptoms and a prostate of 60 g or less with predominantly lateral lobes.
 Patients found to have larger glands may be offered different forms of treatment.

 The manufacturer lists the following contraindications to TUNA therapy: